App-vNext/Polly/docs/chaos/outcome.md

 ### Use `OutcomeGenerator<T>` class to generate outcomes

-The `OutcomeGenerator<T>` is a convenience API that allows you to specify what outcomes are to be injected.
+The `OutcomeGenerator<T>` is a convenience API that allows you to specify what outcomes (results or exceptions) are to be injected.
 Additionally, it also allows assigning weight to each registered outcome.

 <!-- snippet: chaos-outcome-generator-class -->
 ```cs